scaleoutsean/awesome-solidfire/README.md

 #### Oracle VirtualBox

+- There are two ways known to me to use VirtualBox: one is as built by Oracle, another is [VirtualBox with KVM](https://github.com/cyberus-technology/virtualbox-kvm).
+The latter approach is newer and needs investigation
-- VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw) on both Linux and Windows (VirtualBox (host) iSCSI initiator for Windows seems prone to timeouts and I/O errors; it's better to use Linux or Windows initiators out of guest VMs)
+- VirtualBox's iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw) on both Linux and Windows (VirtualBox (host) iSCSI initiator for Windows seems prone to timeouts and I/O errors; it's better to use Linux or Windows initiators out of guest VMs)
 - VirtualBox on top of OS-provisioned storage works as usual, as do supported VirtualBox guests with direct access to SolidFire iSCSI targets
+- VirtualBox with KVM is a to-do item and

 #### Virtual Desktop Infrastructure and End User Computing (VDI & EUC)